mbeddr/mps-platform-docs/src/doc/docs/reference/reading_list.md

 # Reading list

 This page includes some more resources for working with MPS.
 This article is a bit dated but maybe still useful.
-It may be better to start to look for resourced at [mps.rocks](https://mps.rocks/) first.
+It may be better to start to look for resources at [mps.rocks](https://mps.rocks/) first.

 ## Language engineering with MPS